arcadebridge/arcadeidleengine-website/docfx_project/articles/intro.md

  If you are encountering problems, please come to our Discord server.
 If you don't have a discord account, you can send an e-mail: thearcadebridge@gmail.com

-I hope you like the asset, thanks for buying it!

 ---

 After importing the asset, you will see two scenes. `Showcase` scene is all about showing all the features while `Sample Game` scene tries to replicate a typical Arcade Idle game scenario.
 You can find both of the scenes under the directory below: